dimagi/commcare-cloud/docs/setup/new_environment.md

 ```bash
 $ commcare-cloud monolith update-local-known-hosts
 ```
-You will be prompted for the ansible vault password that you entered in [Step 2](#step-2-download-and-configure-the-commcare-cloud-environment)
+You may be prompted for the ansible vault password that you entered in [Step 2](#step-2-download-and-configure-the-commcare-cloud-environment)

 ## Step 6: Install all the services onto the monolith

-In this step, you will be prompted for an SSH password.
+In this step, you will be prompted for the vault password from earlier.
+You will also be prompted for an SSH password.
 This is the root user's password.
 After this step, the root user will not be able to log in via SSH.

 ``` bash
 $ commcare-cloud monolith deploy-stack --first-time -e 'CCHQ_IS_FRESH_INSTALL=1'